-FinancialForce Accounting is a cloud-based accounting system developed to provide a complete accounting solution for global businesses of various industries and sizes.
+FinancialForce Financial Management (FM) is a cloud-based system built to provide a complete financial management solution for sales and services-orientated companies of all sizes.

-FinancialForce Accounting has several inherent applications, including general ledger, AR/AP, billing, revenue management, spend management, inventory management and fixed assets.
+FinancialForce FM has several inherent applications, including general ledger (GL), accounts payable/receivable (AR/AP), billing, revenue recognition, spend management, inventory, fixed assets and financial reporting/analytics.

 Robert from The Vitality Group

 We have been able to go paperless with our AP and journal entry processes, which provides good efficiency any time a question comes up.

 It honestly falls down on the most basic accounting function, however - reporting on the General Ledger.
 The important thing to realize here is they built this onto the SalesForce architecture.
 That system considers 'accounts' or customers, the key data object.
 General ledger accounts, aren't the key object.
 So that materializes in a lot of ways.
 The main one: there is literally not a stock screen or report where you can query the CURRENT year to date balance of a general ledger account.
 You especially cannot do it while showing transactions to date.
 It sounds crazy, but I challenge you to force the sales technician to show you the out of the box screen where they can say "what's the current balance of computer equipment" and have it return what the transactions are so far this month, and what the balance is at this moment.
 They'll show you the transactions.
 They'll show you the last closed balance.
 But they will not show you the current balance.
 That has to really tell you something about this system.